MELISSA BLOCK, HOST:

 GUNDY: The legislative body, just because they have a majority, doesn't mean they have the final say-so when it comes to the people.
 If the people don't want it, then they should not have it.

 ALLEN: Gundy says activists are planning Stand Your Ground protests for some high-profile events beginning with Jacksonville's Gator Bowl on New Year's Day.
 Greg Allen, NPR news, Miami.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.